awsdocs/amazon-eks-user-guide/doc_source/clusters.md

 Amazon EKS nodes run in your AWS account and connect to your cluster's control plane via the API server endpoint and a certificate file that is created for your cluster\.

 **Note**
-You can find out how the different components of Amazon EKS work in [Amazon EKS networking](eks-networking.md)\.
+You can find out how the different components of Amazon EKS work in [Configure networking for Amazon EKS clusters](eks-networking.md)\.
 For connected clusters, see [Connect a Kubernetes cluster to an Amazon EKS Management Console with Amazon EKS Connector](eks-connector.md)\.

 **Topics**